Read the affiliate disclosure page to find out how can you help VPNCentral effortlessly and without spending any money. Read more

-When throttling happens, your ISP intentionally slows down your Internet speed depending to the type of activity you’re doing online, like streaming or torrenting, but a VPN may help.
+When throttling happens, your ISP intentionally slows down your Internet speed depending on the type of activity you’re doing online, like streaming or torrenting, but a VPN may help.

 All Internet traffic that flows in and out of your home network is visible to the Internet service provider.

-As soon as you start watching a movie on Netflix or downloading a large file with a torrent client, your ISP could start throttling you.
+As soon as you start watching a movie or download a large file with a torrent client, your ISP could start throttling you.

 The goal is to prevent you from taking up the entire bandwidth.
 It could also be a tactic to try and force you into paying for a more expensive Internet subscription plan.